CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2/hud-toggle.md

 {::options auto_id_prefix="{{ page.id | split: '/' | last }}-" /}

 By default, it is impossible to completely hide the UI in GT2 during races or replays.
-Additionally, the rear view mirror only shows in the bumper camera and it cannot be down in chase cameras.
-This cheat allows to toggle the rear view mirror by tapping `L3` (cycling between "always on", "default" and "always off") and toggle the entire HUD by holding `L3`.
+Additionally, the rear view mirror only shows in the bumper camera and it never shows in chase cameras.
+This cheat allows to toggle the rear view mirror by tapping <kbd>L3</kbd> (cycling between "always on", "default" and "always off") and toggle the entire HUD by holding <kbd>L3</kbd>.

 <div class="media-container small">
 {% include figures/image.html link="/assets/img/posts/gt2-cheats/hud-1.jpg" %}